 How We Rank

-The very first thing we looked at, to determine our rankings, was the ingredients used in formulation the various digestive enzyme products.
+The very first thing we looked at, to determine our rankings, was the ingredients used in the formulation of the various digestive enzyme products.
 We preferred companies and products that use multiple strains and diversities of enzymes.
 We rewarded products like Garden of Life RAW Enzymes, who used a variety of strains but also included probiotics in their formula to help improve efficiency.

 We also made sure to examine that the ingredients these companies used were clean and pure.
 Many of the companies on our list like Vitamistic and MAV Nutrition use ingredients that can be traced back to their source.
 They are all-natural, non-GMO formulas that contain no gluten, soy, dairy, eggs, or artificial and chemical preservatives and additives.